tjjarz/BASICdB/README.md

         "MediaId": 2,
         "Title": "Goblet of Fire",
         "Medium": 5,
-        "Description": "Harry Potter and the Goblet of Fire, the fourth(?) book", "UserId": null
+        "Description": "Harry Potter and the Goblet of Fire, the fourth book", "UserId": null
     }
 ]